Explicit formulas for the Riesz energy of the $N$th roots of unity: Introduction

+is the value of the energy integral for the uniform measure on $\mathbb{S}$ that uniquely minimizes \eqref{eq:energy.integral} amongst all Borel probability measures supported on $\mathbb{S}$.
+In general, $W_s$ will be identified with the right-hand side of~\eqref{eq:W.s}.
+The use of analytic continuation in the complex variable $s$ provides a unifying approach to the energy asymptotics and explains why certain phenomena occur.
+This \emph{principle of analytic continuation} is a fundamental feature which is assumed to hold also on higher-dimensional spheres.
+Here it explains how the interplay between the infinitely many poles of $W_s$ at $s = 1, 3, 5, \dots$ and the poles of the shifted Riemann zeta functions $\zetafcn(s-2n)$ in \eqref{eq:circle.asympt} gives rise to a blow up of constants whenever one of the terms $N^{1+s-2n}$ of the asymptotic scale approaches the $N^2$term and why a logarithmic term appears in the exceptional cases $s = 1, 3, 5, \dots$.

-The Riemann zeta function has its trivial zeros at negative even integers.
-Thus, the sum in \eqref{exp1} vanishes for all $N \geq 2$ if $s$ is a negative even integer or can have at most $m$ terms if $s = 2m$ is a positive even integer.
+On the other hand, the Riemann zeta function is zero at negative even integers.
+This implies that the sum in \eqref{eq:circle.asympt} vanishes for all $N \geq 2$ if $s$ is a negative even integer or can have at most $m$ terms if $s = 2m$ is a positive even integer.
+Thus, the asymptotic expansion gives explicit formulas for $\mathcal{L}_s(N)$ that are correct up to a remainder term of order $\mathcal{O}_{s,p}(N^{-1-s-2p})$ for sufficiently large~$N$ when $s$ is an even integer.
+The purpose of this paper is to derive explicit expressions for $\mathcal{L}_{2m}(N)$, $m \neq 0$ an integer, that are valid for all $N \geq 2$.